bernardlau171/COMP3335-project/SoftwareDevTeam security training/step8.md

 ![gppin5.png](./assets/gppin5.png)

-we can click the activity log page and view the events in the database. we also can filter by time, roles, user, topics, actions.
+we can click the activity log page and view the events in the database. we also can filter the events by time, roles, user, topics, actions.

 ![gppin6.png](./assets/gppin6.png)